Salesforce

 Click to edit heading

-As customisation of fields can become quite complicated, what follows is for simple custom fields only.
-If you need any advanced customisation of your documents or precedents, please contact LEAP.
+As customization of fields can become quite complicated, what follows is for simple custom fields only.
+If you need any advanced customization of your documents or templates, please contact LEAP.

 When there is at least one Question created, the LEAP for Word Add-in will be available through the Add-ins tab at the top of Microsoft Office.
 It will display all Questions created through the content control tools, as well as a text box to enter the appropriate response.